Migrating PostgreSQL cluster hosts to a different availability zone

 -

-Wait until the cluster status changes to Alive.
-In the management console, go to the folder page and select Managed Service for PostgreSQL.
+Wait for the cluster status to change to Alive.
+In the management console, go to Managed Service for PostgreSQL.
 You can see the cluster status in the Availability column.

 Note